matuszewskijan/jekyll-now/_posts/2022-10-25-Automatically-run-Rails-tests-in-VS-Code-and-highlight-test-coverage.md

 Man, I love TDD... but once every few times I forget to run my tests after doing changes.

-> My brain resists typing `rspec spec/models/changed_spec.rb` as finding the right test file and typing it's path takes too much time and energy, and running the whole suite takes too much time.
+> My brain resists typing `rspec spec/models/changed_spec.rb` as finding the right test file and typing its path takes too much time and energy, the same applies to running the whole test suite.

-What happens next is - me push the untested code to Github just to realize after a few minutes that continuous integration is red.
-At this moment I've already switched context to something else so I need to spend a lot of energy to understand the pipeline output just to discover the fix might took me only a few seconds to fix if I'd done it in the first place.
+What happens next is - I push the untested code to Github just to realize after a few minutes that continuous integration is failing.
+At this moment I've likely already switched context to something else so I need to spend a lot of energy to understand the pipeline output just to discover the fix might took me only a few seconds to fix if I'd done it in the first place.
 Overall my feedback loop takes minutes when it could definitely be seconds.

 Is it happening only to me?

-Even if the answer is yes - the typical flow of starting test files from the command line seems simply too slow for me so maybe there is a way to make it automatically?
+Even if the answer is yes - the typical flow of starting test files from the command line seems simply too slow for me.
+Maybe there is a way to make it automatically?

-**To answer this question with yes...**
+**And to answer this question with yes...**

 ### I wrote my own VS Code extension

-The idea was simple: "if all test files follow a strict naming convention then it should be possible to find corresponding test files for all files from the `/app` directory".
-Leveraging this I should be able to run `rspec spec/models/user_spec.rb` automatically after saving `app/models/user.rb`.
+The idea was simple: "if all test files follow a strict naming convention then it should be possible to find corresponding test files for all entries from the `/app` directory".
+Leveraging this I should be able to run `rspec spec/models/user_spec.rb` command automatically after saving `app/models/user.rb`.

 #### How I'd know if the tests are passing?
 That's why I decided to use a VS Code extension instead of `Guard` script.
 The extension will automatically switch your terminal view to the `Tests` channel in the output tab with the results of the test command execution:
 ![Vaccination Portal Architecture](/images/Rails-Automatic-Test-Runner-output.png)
-**Save your source file to automatically run its test** - the extension is available on Visual Studio Marketplace - [Rails Automatic Test Runner.](https://marketplace.visualstudio.com/items?itemName=jmatuszewski.rails-automatic-test-runner).
+**Save your source file to automatically run its test.** The extension is available on Visual Studio Marketplace: [Rails Automatic Test Runner.](https://marketplace.visualstudio.com/items?itemName=jmatuszewski.rails-automatic-test-runner)

 I am using it for a few days already, tried it with both `rspec` and `minitest` projects, and I am very happy with the results so far!

 I have some ideas for improvements, mostly adding more configuration options to ensure it could work with any project.
 But before I would do so...

-#### I encourage you to test the extension and leave feedback.
+### I encourage you to [test the extension](https://marketplace.visualstudio.com/items?itemName=jmatuszewski.rails-automatic-test-runner) and leave feedback.
 Do you find it useful?
 Would you incorporate it to your everyday workflow?
 If not, why not?
 Share your thoughts in the comments, [marketplace review](https://marketplace.visualstudio.com/items?itemName=jmatuszewski.rails-automatic-test-runner&ssr=false#review-details) or simply drop me a [message](mailto:matuszewski.jan@hotmail.com).

 ## Code Coverage highlighting